PeiqinZhuang/WildFish/README.md

 # Download:
-WildFish dataset can be downloaded from [[BaiduYun](https://pan.baidu.com/s/1TQz76xDBi3nXL6tsUr8FQg)] [[Google Drive](https://drive.google.com/open?id=1jOZ1YIG5ThmTjjZNdYz7WBamquAxrkkm)].
+WildFish dataset can be downloaded from [[BaiduYun](https://pan.baidu.com/s/1TQz76xDBi3nXL6tsUr8FQg)] or [[Google Drive](https://drive.google.com/open?id=1jOZ1YIG5ThmTjjZNdYz7WBamquAxrkkm)].
 All the setting in our paper can be found in the zip file.

 # Citing:
 ```